Which Pride Flag Should I Use?

 The rainbow flag was created as a symbol of LGBTQIA+ pride and identity, and has since been used by millions of people around the world to signal safety, allyship and inclusion.

-More recently, variations of the rainbow flag have become popular, and it can be difficult to know when to use each variation, or even which is the “correct” one to use.
-Here’s a run down of the most popular flags and what they mean today.
+More recently, variations of the rainbow flag have become popular, it can be difficult to know when to use each one, or even which is the “correct” one to use.
+Our advice is to use the flag that most aligns with your expression or values.
+If you are part of a team or organisation, formulate this decision together as a team or with your community.

 Original Rainbow Pride Flag